luke-j-smith/turtle/extension/real-time-entry/README.md

 <FILE_NAME>     ::= string
 ```
 ## Usage
-The real-time interpreter can be complied using the *makefile*:
+The real-time interpreter can be compiled using the *makefile*:
 ```
 make
 ```